das-dias/gostpy/README.md

 ---
 *Device Sizing Secondary-Frames:*

-Each sub-frame has its own ```help``` console output, and one can call it by simply typing into console the call of the ```Gover``` application, followed by the sub-frame we want to call (depending on the kind of device we want to size) and the help command.
+Each sub-frame has its own ```help``` console output, and one can call it by simply typing into console the call of the ```GOST``` application, followed by the sub-frame we want to call (depending on the kind of device we want to size) and the help command.
 For example, if we want some help on sizing multiple CMOS switches using a ```.TOML``` file for the input of switch specifications we can run the following command:

 ```
 poetry run gover switch-sizing -h